 - Find a nearby doctor.
 You may have a wonderful doctor back in your hometown, but if you moved across the country for college, you may need to make an appointment with your local doctor.
 Check with your insurance to find a nearby provider or specialist in your network.

 - Bring your EpiPen or medication to campus.
 Keep it on you at all times.
 Keep another in your room.
-Show your roommate where you keep it and instruct him or her in how to use it.
+Show your roommate where you keep it and teach them how to use it.

 - Tell your friends, roommates, professors, and dining partners about your allergy.
 You aren’t inconveniencing them; your friends are there for support.
 They should know about your allergy and how to recognize it.
 They may forget and offer you a taste of your allergen every now and then; remind them as often as necessary about your intolerance.

 - Never compromise with your needs.
 Be direct and firm about what you need and what you must avoid.
 At the same time, be polite.
 Many people are unfamiliar with food allergies.
 Advocate for yourself.

 - Bring your own dishes.
 If your allergy is especially severe, you may be anxious about cross-contamination.
 If you live alone, this is easy.
 If you live with a roommate, ask for your own cabinet for silverware, dishes, and cookware.
 Write your name and food allergy on everything, including your food packages, to gently remind your roommates why you need your own.
 If you frequent the dining hall, it may have special plates that you can use.
 If not, ask the food services director if you can bring your own specifically for your intolerance.
 If your campus dining center uses white plates, it may allow you to bring brightly colored dishes, which it may offer to store for your use only.

 What campus resources are available?

 Every school is different.
 Fortunately, most offer a number of resources for students with food allergies.